-SAFE ENVIRONMENT TRAINING PROGRAM

-The Diocese of Alexandria, under mandate from the Bishop, requires parents and other volunteers who have any contact with minors to be trained in the Diocese’s Safe Environment Program.
-Training is required through monthly bulletins.
-All parents should contact the school’s Religion Coordinator for information on training, certification, and re-certification.

 All parents, grandparents, and others who serve as volunteers or chaperones must be VIRTUS certified.
 A person will not be allowed to attend or participate in field trips, parties, and other school related activities if they do not have a copy of their CURRENT certification on file at St. Frances Cabrini School.

-ASBESTOS MANAGEMENT STATEMENT
+Asbestos Management Statement

-St. Frances Cabrini School has been inspected for asbestos containing substances as required by Federal law.
-It was found to be free of friable asbestos, but non-friable asbestos has been found in our school and adjoining building which does not present a problem unless disturbed.
+SFCS has been inspected for asbestos containing substances as required by Federal law.
+It was found to be free of friable asbestos, but non-friable asbestos has been found in our school and adjoining building, which does not present a problem unless disturbed.
 In recent years we have covered asbestos containing materials with carpet or new vinyl flooring.
 Regular inspections are made as required by law.